John P. Hale: Legacy

 Hale's Federal style house, built in 1813, is now part of the Woodman Institute Museum.
 New Hampshire Historical Marker No. 264 on Central Avenue in Dover marks the site of his home.

 Longtime Washington journalist Benjamin Perley Poore wrote that Hale, as Senator in the late 1850s, "never failed to command attention":The keen shafts of the Southerners, aimed at him, fell harmlessly to his feet, and his wonderful good nature disarmed malicious opposition.
 Those who felt that he had gone far astray in his political opinions did not accuse him of selfish motives, sordid purposes, or degraded intrigues.
 His was the "chasseur" style of oratory—now skirmishing on the outskirts of an opponent's position, then rallying on some strange point, pouring in a rattling fire, standing firm against a charge, and ever displaying a perfect independence of action and a disregard of partisan drill.

+Hale is one of several prominent New Hampshire politicians with a statue at the New Hampshire State House Complex in Concord.
 Portraits of President Lincoln and John P. Hale hang next to each other in the chamber of the New Hampshire House of Representatives.

 Family

-On September 2, 1834 Hale married Lucy Hill Lambert (1814–1902) in Berwick, Maine.
+On September 2, 1834, Hale married Lucy Hill Lambert (1814–1902) in Berwick, Maine.
 They were the parents of two daughters, Elizabeth (Lizzie) (1835–1895) and Lucy (1841–1915).

 Elizabeth Hale first married Edward Kinsley (1825–1888).
 Their only child died shortly after birth.
 Her second husband was William Henry 'Harry' Jacques (1847–1916).

 Lucy Lambert Hale was secretly betrothed in 1865 to John Wilkes Booth, Abraham Lincoln's assassin.
 Booth had a picture of Lucy Hale with him when he was shot and killed by Sergeant Boston Corbett on April 26, 1865.
 Lucy Hale eventually married Senator William E. Chandler.